 1. Monitoring student learning on a timely basis.

 Common formative assessments are the strength and the bedrock of our program at SPC.
 In our curriculum meetings, teachers work together to build common assessments with an eye toward unidimensionality so that we are measuring one skill thoroughly.
 We work on our pacing and revise tests to ensure that questions and problems accurate reflect student learning.
 The tests are given on the same day and are analyzed together in our curriculum meetings.
 The results are then employed to determine who will need additional time and support on that skill or who may need to be enriched based upon his or her performance.
 Using common assessment data, teachers identify the skill or standard with which the student is struggling.
 Together, the team discusses strategies to close the gap and the teacher creates a plan for intervention that includes a timeframe for implementation and exit criteria the identified skill.

-Students demonstrating deeper reading deficits are selected for intensive intervention in their classrooms with “push-in” Reading Specialist who work with classroom teachers to plan and instruct students in reading.
+Students demonstrating deeper reading deficits are selected for intensive intervention in their classrooms with a Reading Specialist who work with classroom teachers to plan and instruct students in reading.
 Those students may also receive support in small groups to specifically address reading deficits that have been identified using common formative assessments and NSGRA data.

 2. Creating systems of intervention to provide students with additional time and support for learning.